-In its purest form, any presentation can be boiled down to 2 elements: a story and a point.
+In its purest form, any presentation can be boiled down to two elements: a story and a point.

 The 'point' of a presentation is like a sharp pin.

-The pin may be very sharp, but it is also very light.
+The pin may be sharp, but it is also light.

-So by itself the point of a presentation does not have very much impact on the listener.
+So by itself, the point of a presentation does not have much impact on the listener.

 Add to that, there are probably no points or messages that we have not already heard many times before:

-By themselves, none of these messages will have much impact.
+By themselves, none of these messages has much impact.

-And that broom handle represents the stories, pictures and analogies that make our point memorable and give it impact.
+And that broom handle represents the stories, pictures, and analogies that make our point memorable and give it an impact.

-For over 10 years I was part of an organisation that provided its members a business or motivational book of the month.
+For over ten years I was part of an organisation that provided its members with a business or motivational book of the month.
 Over that period therefore I will have read at least 120 of those books (in reality many more).

-After a while I started to become immune to the same old messages told in the same old way.
+After a while, I started to become immune to the same old messages told in the same tired way.

-Until, that is, someone comes along with a new original angle that brings that tired truth back to life.
+Until that is, someone comes along with a new original angle that brings that truth back to life.

-And that original angle is always connected to an original story or new perspective that revitalises the point and in the process transfigures something we knew all along into one of those 'blinding flashes of the obvious!'
+And that original angle is always connected to an original story or new perspective that revitalizes the point and in the process transfigures something we knew all along into one of those 'blinding flashes of the obvious.'

 So a point needs the story to give it impact.

-Therefore whenever I am working with someone preparing a speech, a training or a presentation, we will always test it against those 2 questions:
+Therefore whenever I am working with someone preparing a speech, a training, or a presentation, we will always test it against those two questions:

 What's your story?
 What's your point?